BioJulia/XAM.jl/docs/src/man/hts-files.md

 ```

-To make a BAM Writer is slightly different, as you need to use a specific stream type from the [BGZFStreams][bgzfstreams] package:
+To make a BAM Writer is slightly different, as you need to use a specific stream type from the (https://github.com/BioJulia/BGZFStreams.jl)[https://github.com/BioJulia/BGZFStreams.jl] package:

 ```julia
 julia> using BGZFStreams